Skip to main content

 The needs of some groups in our community often go unmet by mainstream services.
 Therefore Seniors Rights Service prioritises assisting the following people:

 We also have a First Nations Employment Strategy to ensure we have inclusive employment practices.
-We can only achieve greater engagement with, and relevance to, older Aboriginal and Torres Strait Islander Peoples with the inclusion of First Nations staff.
+We can only achieve greater engagement and relevance to Indigenous Australian communities with the inclusion of First Nations staff.
 Building a team that is strong, open and diverse will improve our services for all clients.

-Seniors Rights Service’s Aboriginal and Torres Strait Islander Cultural Protocols and Cultural Safety Plan provide guidance for staff to inform their work and practices.
+Seniors Rights Service’s Aboriginal and Torres Strait Islander Cultural Protocols and Cultural Safety Plan guides our team to inform their work and practices.
 A main objective of these Protocols is to ensure that we are respectful of First Nations cultural beliefs and practices.

 We celebrate events including Reconciliation Action Week, NAIDOC Week and the Yabun festival.
-Around NSW, we engage with First Nations people and communities through education and information sessions, at interagency meetings, though home care providers and with Aboriginal controlled aged care facilities.
-We also listen at more informal gatherings, such as meetings with Aboriginal Elders groups to hear what their concerns are and how our services can assist.
+Around NSW, we engage with First Nations people and communities through education and information sessions at interagency meetings, home care providers and with Indigenous Australian controlled aged care facilities.
+We also listen at more informal gatherings, such as meetings with Indigenous Australian Elders groups to hear what their concerns are and how our services can assist.

 Seniors Rights Service is committed to a culture of inclusion where diversity is recognised, valued and embraced.
 We want to ensure that our services are appropriate and accessible to all people, no matter what their backgrounds are.
 Our Inclusion Plan formalises this commitment and will help us to build our capacity to increase the number of older people from diverse communities accessing and using our services and to ensure our workforce is representative of the diversity in our community.

 All seniors across NSW should have the opportunity to participate in and contribute to the services, programs and activities of Seniors Rights Service.
-We will remove any barriers to access our service and we will listen and learn from older people from diverse backgrounds so that we can improve our understanding of their specific needs and respond appropriately.
+We strive to remove any barriers to access our service and we listen and learn from older people from diverse backgrounds so that we can improve our understanding of their specific needs and respond appropriately.

-Working with a range of multicultural community groups, we have developed radio ads in Arabic, Mandarin, Cantonese, Vietnamese, Hindi, Punjabi and Greek on issues such as the risks of entering into financial arrangements with family members, potential effects on pensions and legal rights.
+Working with a range of multicultural community groups, we have developed materials and information in Arabic, Mandarin, Cantonese, Vietnamese, Hindi, Punjabi and Greek on issues such as the risks of entering into financial arrangements with family members, potential effects on pensions and legal rights and our services.

 Working with peak community bodies representing the Arabic, Chinese and Indian populations, we have developed a number of videos in community languages that specifically address issues of financial abuse of older people.